 Let’s look at each of the stages of the customer awareness spectrum and the best kinds of content, types of posts, and methods of delivery for each.

 I’ve created a free, one-page worksheet to help you brainstorm content for every stage of the customer awareness spectrum.
-Click here to download the worksheet for free.
+Click here to join our free resource library and download the worksheet for free.

 People who are unaware of the problem you solve need to be introduced to the problem.
 They need to see themselves in a description of what’s going on in their lives.
 They need you to identify the problem for them.
 You’re going to have to grab their attention and cut through the noise with a powerful message.